 Maybe you don’t come from a place of faith.
 No biggie.
 You know who sees you?
 Those little nuggets you made.
 They see you never giving up.
-They see you get knocked down and get right back up.
+They see you getting knocked down and getting right back up.
 They see you taking care of their basic needs.

 You are making an impact.
 This is your legacy.

 You may not have your tribe beating down your door to offer help, but you are seen, sweet friend.
 You matter.
-You’re not just here to take care of the pee-sheets, and the dinners, and the math work.
-Little eyes are looking up at you as the one who gave them grace for their accident, who have favorite dinners you make, who know you care so much you devote your days to teaching them at home.
+You’re not just here to take care of the pee-sheets and the dinners and the math work.
+Little eyes are looking up at you as the one who gave them grace for their accidents, who made their favorite dinners, who know you care so much you devote your days to teaching them at home.

 Us strong mamas, all mamas, we are carried by our faith and/or each other.